Close the Sale - Basic Closing Strategies

 “I can certainly understand your wanting to think about this, but I want to let you know now that the model you'd like is a popular one and we're usually understocked.
 I'd hate for you to be stuck with a model that's not as good a fit just because this one's not available tomorrow!”

-Or you can mention a discount that will expire in two days or a promotion such as a gift with purchase that's about to end.
-Of course, this only works if such a limitation exists – don't ever lie to a prospect!
-You may be able to work with your sales manager to come up with limited-time offers you can use if you don't have company-wide ones.
+Or mention a discount that will expire in two days or a promotion such as a gift with purchase that's about to end.
+Of course, this only works if such a limitation exists – never lie to a prospect!
+You may be able to work with your sales manager to come up with limited-time offers to use if you don't have company-wide ones.

 The Custom Close